 The Tourist Offices in the Pays du Mont Blanc are excellent (and often overlooked, when we live in-situ!) resource centres when it comes to finding suitable family hikes.
 They have some free maps and leaflets and sometimes treasure hunts/geocaching options for family hikes.

-Sallanches has a couple of leaflets available: «Circuit des Ilettes» (randoland.fr) and «Sallanches Cœur Historique» (randoland.fr), both with options for different age groups, and both available for FREE at the Tourist Office or to download in pdf format.
+Sallanches has three leaflets available: «Circuit des Ilettes» (randoland.fr), «Sallanches Cœur Historique» (randoland.fr), and «Circuit des Chapelles», with options for different age groups, and ball available for FREE at the Tourist Office or to download in pdf format.
 There is also a circuit for VTT to download!

 Praz-sur-Arly has «Les Etoiles Randos de Praz-sur-Arly».